hpides/DESengine/README.md

 Deco is also a decentralized approach that is based on Desis.
 Deco can move calcuations of count-based windows from centers to the local nodes.

+#Dema
+Dema is a decentralized window aggregation approach that mainly focus on time-based windows with decomposable function.

 # Approach Introduction:
 - Desis
     - decentralized aggregation and share results between windows
 - Deco
     - decentralized aggregation and supports count-based windows
+- Deco
+    - decentralized aggregation and supports non-decomposable functions, e.g., median and quantile
 - Scotty
     - implemented by the `Scotty`
 - Disco